betomoedano/use-native-state-example/README.md

 is mirrored into React `useState` on every keystroke and one that keeps its value on the native side via `useNativeState` from `@expo/ui/jetpack-compose`.

+> You can test this in Expo Go SDK 56

 Open [`src/app/index.tsx`](src/app/index.tsx) — two cards, side by side:

 - **Mirrored into useState** — `onValueChange` writes each keystroke into a